cdimascio/express-openapi-validator/README.md

 ### ▪️ apiSpec (required)

-Specifies the path to an OpenAPI 3 specification or a JSON object representing the OpenAPI 3 specificiation
+Specifies the path to an OpenAPI 3 specification or a JSON object representing the OpenAPI 3 specification

 ```javascript
 apiSpec: './path/to/my-openapi-spec.yaml';